- What’s an unhotel?

 - Isn't all that moving things around a lot of work for you?

-- Can I leave town at short notice?
+- Can you find me guests at short notice?

 - Am I allowed to do this?